 Accounting policies

-The accounting policies applied in these consolidated financial statements are fundamentally the same as those used for the year ended 31 December 2012.
+The accounting policies applied in these consolidated financial statements are, besides the aforementioned accounting policies to be adopted for the first time in 2014, fundamentally the same as those used for the year ended 31 December 2013.
 These consolidated financial statements are based on the financial statements of the parent company and its consolidated subsidiaries prepared in accordance with the standard accounting policies applicable throughout the KION Group.

 Sale of goods